bramtechs/dream-emu/README.md

 Just renders a blender scene for now....

-In order to prevent re-inventing the wheel too much, I use [Raylib](https://github.com/raysan5/raylib).
+In order to prevent re-inventing the wheel too much, [Raylib](https://github.com/raysan5/raylib) is used.

 ### Screenshots